Iraq War Economics

 Note that neither Mr. Jonas nor Mr. Rumsfeld dispute this in the transcript.

-8.8 billion dollars earmarked for the Iraq war have also been embezzled, or in Bush speak is “improperly accounted for”.
-And of course Iraq’s own oil money is up for grabs as well.
+8.8 billion dollars earmarked for the Iraq war have also been embezzled, or in Bush speak is improperly accounted for.
+And, of course, Iraq’s own oil money went missing as well.

 The war has caused record deficits.
 Bush has improperly raided the social security fund to partly cover up his spending bloat.